Paul Mercurio: Personal life

-Mercurio has been married to his wife Andrea since 1987, and together they have three children: Emily, Elise and Erin.
+Mercurio has been married to his wife Andrea (who was a ballerina with The Australian Ballet and Sydney Dance Company) since 1987, and together they have three children: Emily, Elise and Erin.
+The oldest is a stage manager, the middle is a musical theatre actor and writer, and the youngest is a vet nurse and performs as a pop singer.

 He appeared on the Australian version of the television show Who Do You Think You Are? in 2012 in which he discovered that his grandfather was a member of the Milwaukee division of Cosa Nostra (the Sicilian mafia) in the 1950s.
 Mercurio has reflected on this legacy in subsequent interviews and spoken about the effect it has had on his father, and his relationship with his father.

+In 2000, Mercurio's brother Michael took his own life in his early 30s.

-In December 2022, he was hospitalised with complications from atrial fibrillation following his election win.
+In December 2022, Mercurio was hospitalised with complications from atrial fibrillation following his election win.